hjalmers/angular-exemplify/README.md

 # Angular Exemplify

 A simple angular 2+ directive for adding code examples based on actual code and markup!
-Just add `AddExample` to your element and you're done:D
+Just add `exemplify` and `[context]="this"` to your element and you're done:D

 ### View [example](https://hjalmers.github.io/angular-exemplify/)